paypal/squbs/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.squbs/squbs-unicomplex_2.11/badge.svg?style=flat)](http://search.maven.org/#search|ga|1|g:org.squbs)
 [![License](http://img.shields.io/:license-Apache%202-red.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)

-squbs (pronounced "skewbs") is a software container and a suite of components enabling standardization and operationalization of Akka and Akka HTTP applications/services in a large scale, managed, cloud environment.
+squbs (pronounced "skewbs") is a suite of components enabling standardization and operationalization of Akka and Akka HTTP applications/services in a large scale, managed, cloud environment.
 It standardizes how Akka applications are deployed in different environments and how they are hooked up to the operational environments of large, internet-scale organizations.

 ## Documentation